ClassOrg-Data-Sci-F2024/Dom-Casmurro-Character_Description/progress_report.md

 I have managed to import the dataset as a PDF and transformed the data into a data frame.
-I have 3 datasets: `dom_casmurro_pages_`, with 128 observations, each of giving access to the amount of text in each of the 128 pages; `dom_casmurro_words`, where each observation is a different word, divided by page number; and `dom_casmurro_words_filtered`, where I added a stop wordlist, which gives me easy access to content words.
+I have 3 datasets: `dom_casmurro_pages_`, with 128 observations, each of giving access to the amount of text in each of the 128 pages; `dom_casmurro_words`, with 66,927 observations, where each observation is a different word, divided by page number; and `dom_casmurro_words_filtered`, with 35,884, after “adding” a stop word list, which gave me easy access to content words.

-I started by using `count()` to see what were the most common words, the decided it would be valueble to have a list that did not include comon words.
+I started by using `count()` to see what were the most common words, the decided it would be valuable to have a list that did not include common words.
 Initially, I was trying to add a stop word list found on
 <https://gist.github.com/alopes/5358189>.
 I then discovered that the
 package `tm` has its own stopwords also for Portuguese, which makes the coding process a bit easier.

-I started working firstly with `Capitu`, trying to figure out how long the ngrams could be.
+I started working firstly with `capitu`, trying to figure out how long the ngrams could be.
 I tried with different lengths, from 1 to 10 words and I might work with 5.
 I had 3 different approaches: only right context, only left context, and both right and left contexts together.
 I